Changissnz/selfinterest/README.md

 descriptors for this.
-When an organization or person circumvents the rules and/or boundaries, and is able to derail people's whims, additionally to dash these people's hopes and dreams; this makes for an example of how political craft and uncomprehensive legislation result in something not so simply explained by an impartial and complete reasoning.
+When an organization or person circumvents the rules and/or boundaries, and is able to derail people's whims, additionally to dash these people's hopes and dreams; this makes for an example of how political craft and uncomprehensive legislation result in something unresolved by an impartial and complete reasoning.
 When someone is keen to act by the statistics that they know, since the statistics are the starting material to form probability distributions, in order to decide by the relational metric of what is best, and is surpised to realize that they were deceived when their expectations were not met, such realization fostering a kind of madness in them, due to their belief in the reasoning that is a non-transparency in information, possibly their exclusion from the norm, hence they failed; irony, psychological thriller, corruption are some choice words.
 When political movements are characterized by phrases such as factional republicanism and democratized statism, strong messages are sent.
 All of these examples are not confined to the number, but perhaps all of them can be accounted for by the recording of their actual events, so that reasoning about them can proceed forward.
 The iteration of the methodology is cold if action is cold, and the established methodology to be followed is cold because it is instruction not open to consideration in any other way.
 The human being can be taught the methodology.
 The human being can even be intelligent enough to devise the methodology, or to derive the embedded methodology from accounting of the experience.
 What is really left for the human being to think and do once they have achieved the understanding of the methodology that concerns the events?
 Retention of the knowledge of the methodology into human memory or material.
 Application of the methodology.
 Do these two statements, in this context at large, not read as something incomplete, perhaps required of an inquisition to shed light on?
 With sentient beings, especially those required to be integrated into social contexts, of sorts, there have been and will be some things that just cannot seem to be accomplished, despite the intention after the mastery of the methodology.
 There is God, then.
 Human affliction, however can anything outside of the facts be stated with such air of belief, but to not say anything else besides the facts known?
 Human affliction can be attributed to tests by God, in order to deny recognition to the afflictors as the sole force of the perceived wrongs made and at play.
 Maybe the situation of the human being is there because of reasons they can comprehend, alongside existences that they cannot ever grasp the innermost essence of.
 And the human being, in their attempts to detach from unwanted situations such as those they believe to be insufferable or chaotic, for their desired result to be a